wingify/across-tabs/README.md

 1. Safely enables [cross-origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) communication among different browser tabs.
 Uses `PostMessage` API for communication.
 2. Easy to hook custom callback at various levels.
 Eg: executing a custom method in Child's tab on receiving a message from Parent tab.
-3. Provide `data-tab-opener="name"` on the target link/btn to disable/enable the element, based on the communication-setup status.
+3. Option to provide `data-tab-opener="name"` attribute on the target link/btn(which opens up a new tab), so that it remains disable until `Child` tab initiates a handshake and is received by the `Parent` tab
 4. Fully fledged API to get information regarding the tabs(Parent and Child tabs) and other communication related methods.
-5. Exports in a umd format i.e. library works everywhere.
+5. Exports in a UMD format i.e. library works everywhere.

 ### Installation